DongDongJu/hotdesk/README.md

 - `hotdesk prepare <name>` – check the board, reserve your desk name
 - `hotdesk start <name>` – check in: enter your tmux desk (and cgroup if available)
+- `hotdesk resume <name>` – re-attach to an existing tmux session (no cgroup setup)
-- `hotdesk status` – show who is active and what they’re running
+- `hotdesk status` – show who is active and what they're running
 - `hotdesk save <name>` – save a snapshot + leave a short note
 - `hotdesk stop <name>` – check out: **auto-saves** if you forgot to save, then stops that desk